Q: When do I have to connect to the system?

 Q: What if I have well water?

-A: There are two options for propeties having well water: (1) install a water meter on the incoming line for billing purposes; or (2) pay the flat rate associated with 3750 gallons per month.
+A: There are two options for those on well water: install a water meter on the incoming line for billing purposes or pay the flat rate associated with 3750 gal. per month.

 Q: What if I sell my property?